RaulColino/theme_kit/bricks/theme_kit/README.md

 ## Features

-- ✅ Easy to use dark and light themes.
+- ✅ Easy to set dark and light themes.
-- ✅ Based on Material Design.
-Don't need to learn anything new.
-Combine it with Material Components seamlessly.
+- ✅ Use your own custom theme tokens on top of Material Design.
-- ✅ Customizable colors.
+- ✅ Easy to use, just import the theme and use it in your Material components + autocompletion available for every theme token + custom documentation file automatically generated for your theme.
+- ✅ Fully customizable, the generated code is editable and yours!
-- ✅ Customizable text styles, font families and font weights.
+- ✅ Includes definition of colors, text styles, font families and font weights.
+- ✅ Reusable.
+The theme is generated in a separate package that can be shared across multiple projects.
 - ✅ No dependencies required.
+- ✅ No build runner needed 😉.

 ## Getting Started 🚀